 As an avid meat lover and a cook, I understand that cooking pork is a delicate balance between achieving a delicious meal and avoiding unsafe conditions.

-You must cook a pork chop thoroughly to ensure it's safe to eat, but it's also important not to overcook it, as it can result in tough, dry meat.
+You must cook a pork chop thoroughly to ensure it's safe to eat, but it's also important not to overcook it to avoid tough, dry meat.

 Quick Summary